Data to the bunk

-The challenge now is to adapt the software for the new ship, RSV Nuyina, which will begin Antarctic operations in late 2020.
+The challenge now is to adapt the software for the new ship, RSV Nuyina, which is expected to begin Antarctic operations in late 2020.

-“The Nuyina will have 18 screens in the science control room, rather than six, so we’ll have the capacity to display a diversity of data that we can’t display on the Aurora Australis,” Mr Symons said.
+“The Nuyina will have 18 screens in the science control room, rather than eight, so we’ll have the capacity to display a diversity of data that we can’t display on the Aurora Australis,” Mr Symonds said.

 “We can develop new screens fairly rapidly and we’ve come up with a system where people can design their own screens.